-The Beinecke Scholarship is for students planning to obtain a PhD in the humanities, social sciences, or the arts.
-Each scholar receives $2,000 upon completion of their undergraduate studies, and a stipend of $15,000 for each of two years of graduate school.
+The Beinecke Scholarship provides scholarships for students planning to pursue graduate study in the humanities, social sciences, or the arts.
+Each scholar receives $4,000 upon completion of their undergraduate studies, and a total additional $30,000 for support of graduate study.

 Eligibility and Qualifications

 - Apply as junior

 - have a history of receiving need-based financial aid during their undergraduate years